How To Get Rid of Moths at Home

 What do Moth infestations look like?

 Fabric pests in Ireland are small whitish moths, e.g. the webbing cloth moth or case-bearing cloth moth.
 Usually, it is the adult pests that are seen first, flying around or gathering around the windows.
 But this is an indication of the presence of the little maggots which in most cases are feeding on the wool carpets or less commonly clothing.

 These maggots accumulate in the quietest and safest areas, along the skirting boards and under furniture.
 Over time they will literally shave some areas of the carpets to the thread.

-Getting Rid of Moths
+Advice to Help Getting Rid of Moth Larvae

 Nevertheless, an established moth infestation should be treated by a professional pest controller to prevent risks of re-infestation.

 Advice: You should vacuum all identified eggs and larvae.
 Particular attention should be paid to areas where lint accumulates (corners, baseboards, shelves, etc.).
 The vacuum cleaner bag should also be disposed of after cleaning.
 All infested clothing, cloth, blankets and other fabrics should be cleaned or discarded.

 Owl Pest Control Technicians have extensive experience and knowledge in dealing with Clothes Moths and other fabric pests from any area around houses, hotels, apartment blocks and offices.
 For instance: